 Identify the Performance Gain at the Application Level

-The Elapsed time data in the Summary window shows the optimization of 13 seconds for the whole application execution and Wait time has decreased by 143.5 seconds.
-Spin Time value has decreased significantly though it is still above the threshold.
+The Elapsed time data in the Summary window shows the optimization of 4 seconds for the whole application execution and Wait time has decreased by 64.3 seconds.

-According to the Thread Concurrency histogram, before optimization (blue bar) the application ran serially for 17.680 seconds poorly utilizing available processor cores but after optimization (orange bar) it ran serially only for 1.5 seconds.
+According to the Thread Concurrency histogram, before optimization (dark blue bar) the application ran serially for 5.343 seconds poorly utilizing available processor cores, but after optimization (light blue bar) it ran serially only for 0.697 seconds.

 Identify the Performance Gain Per Program Unit